alexbcberio/twitch-channel-redemptions/README.md

 ## Start the service

-Open a terminal and install the dependencies with `yarn`, then start the service using `yarn start`.
+Open a terminal and install the dependencies with `yarn`, compile the TypeScript code using `yarn build`.
+You only have to do this the first time you run it, after updating or if you make any changes to the code under `src`.

+Once the compilation ends run it with `yarn start`.
 Keep the terminal open until you want to close the service.

-To close the service press `ctrl + c` to close it gracefully, you can close the terminal once the prompt is displayed again.
+To close it press `ctrl + c` to close it gracefully, you can close the terminal once the prompt is displayed again.

 ## Development

-Run it using `start:dev` script `yarn start:dev`, this will restart everything whenever you make any change.
-Keep in mind that some features might be disabled under this environment.
+Open a terminal and use `yarn start:dev`, this will restart everything whenever you make any change.
+Keep in mind that some features might be disabled under this environment or work in a special way.

-For convenience all channel point reward redemptions will be canceled, returning the channel points to the users (when applicable see [create channel point reward](#create-channel-point-rewards), very useful for testing.
+For convenience, all channel point reward redemptions will be canceled, returning the channel points to the users (when applicable see [create channel point rewards](#create-channel-point-rewards), very useful for testing.

 ### Create new rewards